top of page

 Whether you’ve lost a loved one, are currently supporting someone with brain cancer, or are fighting it yourself, this month is for you.
 May is a time to honor your fight, memories, and moments of strength.

-A Message from Creep Chic Co.
+A Personal Message from Creep Chic Co.

 This month hits close to home for me.
 I’ve seen firsthand how brain cancer can change a life in an instant—and how it impacts entire families.
 That’s why I’m taking a moment to spread awareness, offer support, and remind you that even the smallest voice can make a difference.

-I've been cancer-free for 5 years and had so much love and support through the journey.
+I’ve been cancer-free for five years and have received so much love and support throughout my journey.
 If you’re reading this and you’ve been affected by brain cancer in any way, I see you.
 I’m thinking of you.
 And I stand with you in the fight for more research, better treatment, and hope for the future.

 bottom of page